-Deaths by injury comprised approximately 20% of the total YPLL among Nebraskans. kx
+Deaths by injury comprised approximately 20% of the total YPLL among Nebraskans. bxiii

-Table 6.
+Table 10.
 Leading causes of injury, Nebraska

-Table 6: Leading causes of injury

-Leading causes of death by injury in Leading causes of hospitalizations due to injury in

-Nebraska (2009-2013) Nebraska (2009-2013)
+Leading causes of death by injury in Leading causes of hospitalizations due to injury in Nebraska (2009-2013) Nebraska (2009-2013) 1.
 Motor vehicle crashes 1.
-Unintentional falls

-2. Suicide 2.
-Unintentional injuries due to motor

-3. Unintentional falls vehicle traffic

-4. Unintentional poisoning 3.
+Unintentional falls 2.
+Suicide 2.
+Unintentional injuries due to motor 3.
+Unintentional falls vehicle traffic 4.
+Unintentional poisoning 3.
 Self-inflicted injuries

 In the ECDHD district, all counties experienced higher rates of death by injury than the state.
-While specific county-level data is not readily available around the leading causes of death, of particular note, the death by injury rate in Boone County was over 50% higher than the state (see Figure 37^{loxi}).
+While specific county-level data is not readily available around the leading causes of death, of particular note, the death by injury rate in Boone County was about 50% higher than the state (see Figure 48^{bxiv}).

-Figure 37.
+Figure 48.
 Injury Death Rate (per 100,000), ECDHD District